inveniosoftware/react-searchkit/docs/docs/using_url_parameters.md

 ## TL;DR

-* You can override specific config providing a `urlParamsConfig` object injected as prop in the main component
+* You can override specific config providing a `persistentUrl` object injected as prop in the main component
-* You can implement your own URL handler by implementing the same interface as `UrlParamsApi` and inject it as prop `urlParamsApi` in the main component
+* You can implement your own URL handler by implementing the same interface as `UrlHandlerApi` and inject it as prop `customHandler` in the main component